holidayextras/holidayextras.github.com/_posts/2017-07-14-data-import.md

 title: Optimising Rates Data Imports - a Case Study
 categories: Programming
 author: caroline_woodhams
-tags: problem solving, micro-service, Google, data, rates, architecture
+tags: problem solving, microservice, Google, data, rates, architecture
 comments: true
-excerpt: A case study examining how we used Google tech and micro-services to solve the problem of importing and processing rates data.
+excerpt: A case study examining how we used Google tech and microservices to solve the problem of importing and processing rates data.
 ---

 ## The problem:
-We were using an outdated method for importing rates data into our systems.
+We were using a heavily manual method for importing some of our pricing data into our systems.
 This method was inefficient, taking on average a couple of hours end to end to complete, and was vulnerable to errors in processing.
 We sought to improve this process, with the benefits of:

 - Reducing the time it takes for new rates to be available to our customers;
 - Reducing the errors incurred through the process, so prices are accurate;
 - Releasing the Commercial team’s time so they can focus on value-add activities for the business.

 ## The solution:
-Using a suite of Google technologies and adopting a micro-services approach we were able to implement a full end to end data event driven solution.
+Using a suite of Google technologies and adopting a microservices approach we were able to implement a full end to end data event driven solution.
 The steps in the new process are as follows:

 1) Rates data is posted to a **Google Big Query** folder.
 This has the advantage of making the data available to multiple teams throughout the business who may wish to query it for a range of purposes, with the caveat that the data stored is in its raw form.

 2) A **Google Cloud Function** creates a supplier price event for each rate change, which is sent to a **Google pub/sub queue**.
 The supplier price event is structured according to a schema we designed to standardise how data passes through our pipeline.

-3) The first pub/sub topic sends the supplier price event to our *Price Transformer*, a micro-service that matches the supplier’s product code with our own internal product codes to create a product price event.
+3) The first pub/sub topic sends the supplier price event to our *Price Transformer*, a microservice that matches the supplier’s product code with our own internal product codes to create a product price event.
 This is so we know we’re updating the right product with the right rate downstream!

 4)  The product price event is then sent onto another pub/sub topic, where it can be subscribed to by multiple services.
-Currently, there are three subscriptions at this stage: a historical data store (so we can query past data), an operational data store (which can be accessed by internal services such as Search API) and our *Extranet Price Processor* micro-service.
+Currently, there are three subscriptions at this stage: a historical data store (so we can query past data), an operational data store (which can be accessed by internal services such as Search API) and our *Extranet Price Processor* microservice.

 5) The Extranet Price Processor listens for new pricing events, and when one is found that it is interested in, it sends this message onto the Extranet.
 The Extranet is a portal we have opened to a restricted group of suppliers, which they can use to manage their own rates.
 We are using the Extranet in this solution as one of the functions it performs is to create a file and send it to a SFTP for upload into our reservation system, where prices are currently held and queried by internal APIs.